KaiVandivier/ascend-mda-report/README.md

 Cells are defined by an array for each row.
 The array should be an appropriate size to fill the table, and the order of the cells should match the column definitions.

 Enter `null` to create an empty cell, or define the contents of the cell with an object.
-When defining the contents of a cell, you have several options: you can specify a dimension name (`dn`), a dimension ID (`dId`), custom logic (`customLogic`, a function), or a hard-coded value - see this example of a data row and explanations of each option below:
+When defining the contents of a cell, you have several options: you can specify a dimension name (`dn`), a dimension ID (`dxId`), custom logic (`customLogic`, a function), or a hard-coded value - see this example of a data row and explanations of each option below:

 ```javascript
 const rows = [